waynodiablo/Oystercard/pills/mvc.md

 **MVC** stands for **model, view, controller** – the three key types of component that make up many web apps.

-Rails is very *opinionated*, and expects you to develop your web apps using this MVC design pattern.
+Rails is very *opinionated*, and expects you to develop your web apps using this MVC architectural pattern.
 So what are these three things, exactly?

 ## The components